Nitesh-kr30/Medical-Information-Retrieval-System/README.md

 Project came into reality_ by [Shreeram kumar singh](shreeram23091@iiitd.ac.in), [Mohit singh tanwar](Mohit23127@iiitd.ac.in) and [Dheeraj pandey](dheeraj23034@iiitd.ac.in) and [Nitesh kumar chaurasia](nitesh23053@iiitd.ac.in), [Tanmay Parashar](tanmay23100@iiitd.ac.in) and [Shubham kumar choudhary](shubham23093@iiitd.ac.in)

-Shreeram kumar singh -> Web scraping helping in creating the dataset + implementation of ML models

-Dheeraj Pandey -> Creating and implementing the ML models + data pre-processing

-Tanmay Parashar-> Data pre-processing + Symptom matching using query expansion via Synonyms(included in Final_file.ipynb)

-Nitesh Kumar chaurasia -> Symptom matching using query expansion via Synonyms((included in Final_file.ipynb) ) + Data pre-processing

-Shubham kumar chaoudhary -> PowerPoint creating & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Symptom fetching via matching

-Mohit singh tanwar -> EDA + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Report generation and respective documentation
-Feel free to contact any of us in case of any problem faced.